-During the quarter under review, the economic slowdown continued to have a severe impact on the overall advertising market.
-Under these circumstances, we endeavored to win advertising by further strengthening our collaboration with advertising companies and making sales proposals that match client needs and took advantage of the special features of Internet advertising.
+During the quarter under review, although there were signs that the overall economic slowdown was bottoming out, advertising by major advertisers in some industries was weak.
+Amid the continued difficult business climate caused by this and other factors, we endeavored to win advertising by further strengthening our collaboration with advertising companies and making sales proposals that fit client needs.